 Outbreaks of legionellosis have been described in numerous countries throughout the world.
-In Australia and the United States, rare cases of legionellosis caused by L. longbeachae have been associated with exposure to potting soil.
 The largest outbreak (449 cases) ever reported was traced to a cooling tower on the roof of a city hospital in Murcia, Spain, in 2001.
 Travel-associated outbreaks are commonly recognized.

 Despite the presence of Legionella bacteria in many aquatic environments, the risk of developing legionellosis for most people is low.
-Travelers who are exposed to aerosolized, warm water are at risk for infection.
+Travelers who are exposed to aerosolized, warm water containing Legionella are at risk for infection.
 Travelers who are aged >50 years, are current or former smokers, have chronic lung conditions, or are immunocompromised are at higher risk of developing illness after exposure.
 Many outbreaks have been associated with exposure to cruise ships, hotels, and resorts.
 Exposures can occur during recreation in or near a whirlpool spa, while showering in a hotel, or touring in cities with buildings that have cooling towers.
-Patients often do not recall specific water exposures, as they frequently occur during activities of daily living.
+Patients often do not recall specific water exposures, as they frequently occur during normal activities.

 Legionnaires’ disease typically presents with pneumonia, which usually requires hospitalization and can be fatal in 10%–15% of cases.
 Symptom onset occurs 2–14 days after exposure.
 In outbreak settings, <5% of people exposed to the source of the outbreak develop Legionnaires’ disease.

 Isolation of Legionella from respiratory secretions, lung tissue, pleural fluid, or a normally sterile site is an important method for diagnosis of Legionnaires’ disease.
 Clinical isolates are often necessary to interpret the findings of an investigation through comparison with isolates obtained from environmental sources.
 Because of differences in mechanism of disease, Legionella cannot be isolated in people who have Pontiac fever.

 The most used diagnostic method is the Legionella urinary antigen assay.
 However, the assay can only detect L. pneumophila serogroup 1, the most common cause of legionellosis.
-Paired serology showing a 4-fold rise in antibody titer between acute- and convalescent-phase specimens confirms the diagnosis.
+Paired serology showing a 4-fold rise in antibody titer between acute- and convalescent-phase specimens also confirms the diagnosis.
 A single antibody titer of any level is not diagnostic of legionellosis.
-Additional information can be found at CDC’s Legionellosis Resource Site (www.cdc.gov/legionella/index.htm).

 For travelers with suspected Legionnaires’ disease, specific antibiotic treatment is necessary and should be administered promptly while diagnostic tests are being processed.
 Appropriate antibiotics include fluoroquinolones and macrolides.
 Treatment may be necessary for up to 3 weeks.
 In severe cases, patients may have prolonged stays in intensive care units.
 Consultation with an infectious diseases specialist is advised.
 Pontiac fever is a self-limited illness that requires supportive care only; antibiotics have no benefit.